 - Use the server address and credentials from the VPN section at the top of your IP Plan.

 orka3 commands.
 Your token is stored locally in the ~/.kube/config file.
-Note that your token has a validity duration of one hour.
-Afterward, you must obtain and pass a new token in your CLI or API calls.
+Personal tokens (SSO login) are valid for one hour.
+Afterward, you must log in again to obtain a new token.

 You now need to get your Orka authentication token from your ~/.kube/config: